SchlottiP/automatedYTCoding/README.md

 - ids: list of ids "id1,id2" (required)
 - path: path of the folder for the result file (result.csv), default: Temp Folder

-### all
-Quota impact: videos + list

-Combines list and video command: First search for videos, then uses the resulting ids to list the video information for each video in a csv file.
-- path:  path of the folder for the result file (result.csv), default: Temp Folder
-- query, after and maxResult, see list command

 ### sentiment
 Quota impact: 2 per video